shrinerb/shrine/README.md

 ```

 As you see, instead of a complex class-level DSL, Shrine provides a very simple
 instance-level interface where you're in complete control over processing.
 The
-processed files are Ruby's Tempfiles, so they should eventually get deleted by
+processed files are Ruby's Tempfiles and they should eventually get deleted by
-themselves.
-But if you're concerned about this, you can use the `moving`
+themselves, but you can also use the `moving` plugin to delete them immediately
-plugin, which will delete the processed files as soon as they're uploaded.
+after upload.

-Now when you access your stored attachments, a Hash of versions will be
+Now when you access the stored attachment, a Hash of versions will be returned
-returned instead:
+instead:

 ```rb
 user.avatar #=>